wxie2017/wxie2017.github.io/pages/speech/understanding_your_communication_style.md

 Analytical communicators like facts and figures.
 Present information to them in an organized manner and be prepared to answer questions.
 Be patient while they think through and process new information.

-While there are tools that can help you identify your communication styles.
-Each communication style has value and there is no best overall style.
+While there are tools that can help you identify your communication styles, each communication style has value and there is no best overall style.
 You may be comfortable using one style in many situations, but is not necessarily what you choose in all communication.